 Radical changes in mood and behaviour (alternating between highs and lows) are typical signs of cyclothymia.

-During a mood “high,” the person may feel very optimistic and cheerful and may have an increased drive to reach their goals.
+During a mood "high," the person may feel very optimistic and cheerful and may have an increased drive to reach their goals.
 Unfortunately, this is often coupled with poor judgment, racing thoughts, difficulty concentrating, and sometimes even aggressive behaviour.
-The “highs” of cyclothymia are similar to those of bipolar disorder but are less severe.
+The "highs" of cyclothymia are similar to those of bipolar disorder but are less severe.
 In some cases, this mood elation may dominate a person’s mood, and this is known as chronic hypomania.

 During a mood "low," the person has symptoms similar to depression: feeling sad and hopeless, losing interest in things they used to enjoy, feeling guilty or worthless, having trouble concentrating, thinking of suicide, and having problems with eating or sleeping.
 The "lows" of cyclothymia are similar to those seen in mild-to-moderate depression.